-The main college building is one of the magnificent old buildings in the country, and thanks to UNESCO for declaring it a World Heritage, one of the 90 such historic buildings and sites in the province, that it is still well preserved.
-The college also had six or seven hostels built in the architectural style complimenting the main building.
+The main college building is one of the magnificent old buildings in the country, and thanks to UNESCO for declaring it a World Heritage — one of the ninety such historic buildings and sites in the province — that it is still well preserved.
+The college also had six or seven hostels built in a similar architectural style complimenting the main building.

-The college campus had ample open areas and playing fields, and its streets — there were only three — were lined with bitter orange trees, which, when in blossom, would fill the air with fragrance.
+The college campus had ample open areas and playing fields, and its streets were lined with bitter orange trees, which, when in blossom, would fill the air with fragrance.

 Mian Jameel and I went to look up Hardinge Hostel where we had spent some of the happiest years of our student life.
-We found three young men at the hostel gate, presumably resident students of the hostel, basking in the sun.
+We found three young men at the hostel gate, presumably residents of the hostel, basking in the sun.
 It was a cold January morning.
 They all had short beards and were draped in woolen shawls (شاھڑی).
 We greeted them and told them why we were there.
-They readily escorted us inside.
+They welcomed us and readily escorted us inside.

-One of the three assumed the lead role.
+One of the three assumed the lead role in showing us around.
 He showed intellectual curiosity, asked us about our times in college, and answered our questions.
-The other two quietly tagged along.
+The other two politely tagged along.
 Our visit didn’t seem to pique their curiosity.

 The hostel building looked distressed with spotty, out-of-character renovations.
-Brick walls were painted at places in a random patchwork of white to hide the damp spots, and the columns lining the arched verandahs were each painted with religious inscriptions — not the ideal spot to display one’s religiosity.
+Brick walls were painted at places in a random patchwork of white to hide the damp spots.
+The columns lining the arched verandahs were each painted with religious inscriptions.

 In the hedge-lined courtyard, where we used to have the morning “dress parade”, laundry was hung on a clothesline.
 It wasn’t a pretty sight.